MauricioRobayo/gods-promises/client/README.md

 - [ ] Once we move to a promise, we fetch a new one and store it on client state as the next one.
   - [ ] If the new fetched random promise is already in client state, we pick a random on from the ones already on client state and fetch a new one.
 Repeat if the new one is already in client.
   - [ ] If the new one is not in client state, we flag it as the next promise and move to that one when we click 'next'
+- [ ] Add info (ℹ) icon next to the promise reference that will display the promise source and bible name.